 One of these students dies by suicide every four days.
 Whether as a result of academic pressure, social isolation or external issues, more students than ever, from all walks of life, are making the choice to end their lives after coming to the conclusion that they just can’t live with the path they’ve chosen any longer.
 Somewhere along the way, we’re losing them.

 The rise in student suicides is scary to say the least.
 It begs the question: are we doing enough to support them?
 It’s worth noting that Universities and academic staff really are trying their best.
 Student services, on-campus counselling, study support and integration schemes are readily available.

 More than this, considerable time and effort is placed into making sure these schemes are as visible and helpful as possible.
 But the fact remains that student engagement with these services is comparatively low.
 It just isn’t reasonable to expect the generation who express emotion through emoticons, check their bank balance using their thumbprint and find love by swiping right on an app to engage with this face to face contact in the same way that they would have done twenty years ago.
 It’s less a fault in the system, and more a fault in its delivery.
 So, how do we reach them?

 Communicating with students in a way they understand

-At Tyfy.co, we want to help you get to your students before they reach crisis level.
-Our peer mentoring software allows students to communicate with each other.
-To share knowledge and experiences and alleviate the pressures of academic life – all from their phones.
+At Tyfy.co, we want to help you support your students before they reach crisis level.
+Our peer mentoring software allows students to communicate with each other, to share knowledge and experiences and alleviate the pressures of academic life.
+All from their phones.
 We take the support you’re already offering, enhance it and make it applicable to 21st century life.
 Crucially, we make sure students know that its there, and this has the potential to save lives.

 An extra point of contact